-For both, native GOSAT and degraded SWIR configurations, airmass information is derived from ECMWF surface pressure reanalyses (ERA-Interim) and topographic data from the Shuttle Radar Tomography Mission (SRTM).
-For each sounding, we use ECMWF and SRTM data to calculate the ground-pixel average surface pressure and the corresponding dry airmass.
+from the Shuttle Radar Tomography Mission (SRTM).
+For each sounding, we use ECMWF and SRTM data to calculate the ground-pixel average surface pressure and the corresponding dry air mass.
 This is the standard operation procedure for RemoTeC trace gas retrievals from the GOSAT, OCO-2 and TROPOMI satellite instruments.
-Errors in the calculation of the airmass can be caused by erroneous satellite pointing; these errors are part of the overall errors reported for the TCCON validation sites (section 3).
+Errors in the calculation of the air mass can be caused by erroneous satellite pointing; these errors are part of the overall errors reported for the TCCON validation sites (Sect.
+3).

-Butz et al. (2013) have shown that the CO_2 absorption cross sections used in RemoTeC for the SWIR-1 bands and the CO_2 band centered at 2.06 μ m in SWIR-2 are consistent to within 0.16 % while the band centered at 2.01 μ m in SWIR-2 is inconsistent with its neighboring SWIR-2 band.
-Since Butz et al. (2013) used a shorter measurement period than here, we repeat that study for our period and, we determine a scaling factor for the absorption cross sections at 2.01 μ m with respect to the 2.06 μ m band.
-To this end, we select ocean-glint scenes that are confidently free of cloud and aerosol using the "upperedge" method (Butz et al., 2013).
-Then, we run RemoTeC retrievals on the 2.01 μ m and the 2.06 μ m bands separately under the non-scattering assumption.
-The average ratio of the retrieved XCO2 is our scaling factor, which amounts to 0.981 at native GOSAT spectral resolution (i.e. cross sections of the 2.01 μ m band need to be scaled by 0.981).
-The "upper-edge" method is also used to adjust the scaling factor at each spectral degradation to reflect the impact of the convolution procedure on the low resolution spectra.
-The updated factors differ on the sub-permil level from the correction at native spectral resolution.
+Butz et al. (2013) have shown that the CO_2 absorption cross sections used in RemoTeC for the SWIR-1 bands and the CO_2 band centered at 2.06 μ m in SWIR-2 are consistent to within 0.16 %, while the band centered at 2.01 μ m in SWIR-2 is inconsistent with its neighboring SWIR-2 band.
+Since Butz et al. (2013) used a shorter measurement period than here, we repeat that study for our period, and we determine a scaling factor for the absorption cross sections at 2.01 μ m with respect to the 2.06 μ m band.
+To this end, we select ocean-glint scenes that are confidently free of cloud and aerosol using the upper-edge method (Butz et al., 2013).
+Then, we run RemoTeC retrievals on the 2.01 and the

+$2.06\,\mu m$ bands separately under the non-scattering assumption.
+The average ratio of the retrieved XCO2 is our scaling factor, which amounts to 0.981 at native GOSAT spectral resolution (i.e., cross sections of the 2.01 μm band need to be scaled by 0.981).
+The "upper-edge" method is also used to adjust the scaling factor at each spectral degradation to reflect the impact of the convolution procedure on the low-resolution spectra.
+The updated factors differ on the sub-per mill level from the correction at native spectral resolution.

-3 Validation with the TCCON Network
+3 Validation with TCCON